fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 template – the one referenced by the `template` property above.</dd>
 <dt>`template`</dt>
 <dd>This is the path and filename of the HTML template for this Panel.
-Note, in this example, how the `templatePrefix` term is being used.</dd>
+Notice, in this example, how the `templatePrefix` term is being used.</dd>
 </dl>

 #### Instantiation ####